Home » Baking Recipes » Biscuits » Chinese Walnut Cookies: Hup Toh Soh

 This recipe for Chinese walnut cookies will have you coming back to it again and again.
-The biscuits are deliciously crisp on the outside & slightly chewy in the middle.
+The biscuits are deliciously crisp on the outside and slightly chewy in the middle.
 They contain buckwheat flour, wholemeal spelt and coconut oil, so they’re a bit healthier than your average cookie recipe.

 I’d not heard of The Dumpling Sisters until their newly published book passed my way recently.
 This endearing name for Amy and Julie Zhang highlights their passion for dumplings.